-Our detox services supply a safe and medically supervised process for those taking the first step towards recovery.
-Detoxification, or detox, gets rid of collected toxins and cleanses them from the body.
-Although a precursor to treatment, detox isn’t to be mixed up with rehabilitation.
-Detox treatments range depending on the drug is being abused.
+Our detox services supply a safe process for those taking the first step towards recovery.
+Detoxification, or detox, gets rid of the collections of toxins and cleanses them from the body.
+Although a precursor to treatment, detox, do not mistake it for rehabilitation.
+Detox treatments range depending on the drug.
 Thus, ‘cold turkey’ strategies aren’t safe for all types of addiction.
-This is why detox is best completed in a regulated, clinically supervised environment.
+Furthermore, this is why detoxification is best when it is under clinical supervision.
 Although the prospect of detox can be intimidating, our team takes every precaution to ensure that detox is appropriate and safe for every patient.
 Contact us to speak with a knowledgeable detox expert.
 Call 316-799-0433 today!

 Varieties of Detox

-There are two varieties of detox used most often in detox facilities: medically supervised withdrawal and social detoxification.
-Health care professionals will assign either method depending upon:
+Luckily, there are two varieties of detox used most often in detox facilities: medically supervised withdrawal and social detoxification.
+Likewise, health care professionals will assign either method depending upon: